quicwg/base-drafts/draft-ietf-quic-recovery.md

 initial RTT value.
 If no previous RTT is available, the initial RTT defaults to 200ms.
 Once an RTT measurement is taken, it MUST replace initial_rtt.

-Endpoints MUST retransmit handshake packets if not acknowledged(1) within a time limit.
-This time limit will be the largest of twice the rtt value and MinTLPTimeout.
-For each previous handshake timeout without receiving an acknowledgement, the timeout doubles.
+Endpoints MUST retransmit handshake packets if not acknowledged within a time limit.
+This time limit will start as the largest of twice the rtt value and MinTLPTimeout.
+Each consecutive handshake retransmission doubles the time limit, until an acknowledgement is received.

 When stateless rejects are in use, the connection is considered immediately closed once a reject is sent, so no timer is set to retransmit the reject.